-Homeless students or youth, as defined by federal and state statutes, residing within the district are entitled to free school privileges.
+Further, it is the policy of the Board of Education that no child or youth shall be discriminated against or stigmatized in this school district because of homelessness.
+Homeless students or youth, as defined by federal and state statutes, residing within the district or residing in temporary shelters in the district are entitled to free school privileges.

-Homeless students and youth residing within the district shall be provided continued educational services.
+Homeless students and youth residing within the district not placed in a shelter remain the district's responsibility to provides be provided continued educational services.
 Such services for the child may be:

-- 1. Continued in the school of origin" which is the school the student attended when permanently housed or the school of last enrollment; or - 2.
+- 1. Continued in the school ("school of origin") that" which is the school the student attended when permanently housed or the school of last enrollment; or - 2.
 Provided in the school that is attended by other students living in the same attendance area where the homeless child lives.